 What is diabetes insipidus?

-The body produces more ADH when it is dehydrated or losing blood pressure.
-The increase in ADH tells the kidneys to hold onto more water instead of releasing it in urine.
+ADH helps regulate the water balance in your body by controlling the amount of water your kidneys reabsorb while they’re filtering waste out of your blood.
+Your body normally produces and releases more ADH when you’re dehydrated or losing blood pressure.
+The increase in ADH tells your kidneys to hold onto more water instead of releasing it in your pee (urine).

-For example, if a person without diabetes insipidus were in the desert with no access to water, he or she would produce more ADH hormone and hold water from the urine; a person with diabetes insipidus would continue to urinate the water and would become dehydrated.
+As an example, if a person without diabetes insipidus were in the desert with no access to water, their body would produce more ADH and retain as much water as possible.
+A person with diabetes insipidus would continue to urinate water and would quickly become dehydrated.

 What are the types of diabetes insipidus?

 There are four types of diabetes insipidus, including:

 - Central diabetes insipidus: This is the most common type of diabetes insipidus.
 It happens when your body doesn’t have enough antidiuretic hormone (ADH, or vasopressin).
 Your hypothalamus produces ADH, but your pituitary gland stores and releases it.
 You can get central diabetes insipidus if your pituitary gland or hypothalamus is damaged.

 - Nephrogenic diabetes insipidus: This type of diabetes insipidus happens when your pituitary gland releases enough ADH, but your kidneys don’t respond to it properly and can’t retain water.

 - Dipsogenic diabetes insipidus: In this type of diabetes insipidus, an issue with your hypothalamus unrelated to ADH production causes you to feel thirsty and drink more liquids.
 Because of this, you may need to pee often.